hodoje/web/README.md

     - A customer is not defined
   - If a customer is the one that initiated the ride and if some from the drivers didn't took the ride, dispatcher can assign a ride to some of free drivers.
 Dispatcher that initiated the ride is set to the dispatcher that processed the last ride.
-- Driver has a possibility to change the status of the ride, for which he is assigned to, to *Failed* or *Succeed* status.
+- Driver has a possibility to change the status of the ride, for which he is assigned to, to *Failed* or *Successful* status.
   - If the driver changes the ride status to *Failed*, data for *Destination* and *Price* are not entered.
 When ride status is changed to *Failed*, the driver has to post a comment.
 Basic data about the ride can't be altered after that ride comes in this status.
-  -If the driver changes the status of the ride to *Succeed*, data about the *Destination* and *Price* of the ride are entered.
+  -If the driver changes the status of the ride to *Successful*, data about the *Destination* and *Price* of the ride are entered.
    If for a ride there is a defined customer, when the ride ends customer can post a comment about the ride.
 Basic data about the ride can't be altered after that ride comes in this status.
 - While displaying the ride, next to the allowed that, a comment is also displayed on which you can see te username, comment